SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ### Poll

 #### Poll Request

 - Request: GET /messages

--  Request payload: N/A
+- Request message: None

--  Response payload: Poll response
+- Response message: Poll response
+- HTTP success status code: 200 (OK)

-A client MUST use the HTTP GET method on the messages collection to request the message at the head of the queue.
+The client MUST use the HTTP GET method on the messages resource collection to request the message at the head of the queue.
+The "op=req" semantics from [@!RFC5730, Section 2.9.2.3] are assigned to the HTTP GET method.

 Example Poll request:
 ```